 Is It Possible to Use Credit Cards in Iran?

 Unfortunately, because of the sanctions, you cannot use Master cards or any other international debit/credit card in Iran.

 Running out of cash is stressful and carrying it is dangerous as well since you have to be careful about it not being stolen or lost throughout the whole journey.
-Also, when you are not entirely comfortable with Iran’s currency, dealing with cash for shopping could be exhausting, especially when most of the places have electronic payment options available.
+Also, when you are not entirely comfortable with Iran’s currency, dealing with cash for shopping could be exhausting, especially when most places have electronic payment options available.

 To help you have no worries about money issues in Iran, you can purchase a DaricPay tourist debit card for your trip.